feathersjs/docs/api/channels.md

 ### channel.send(data)

 `channel.send(data) -> Channel` returns a copy of this channel with customized data that should be sent for this event.
-Usually this should be handled by modifying either the service method result or setting client "safe" data in `hook.dispatch` but in some cases it might make sense to still change the event data for certain channels.
+Usually this should be handled by modifying either the service method result or setting client "safe" data in `context.dispatch` but in some cases it might make sense to still change the event data for certain channels.

 What data will be sent as the event data will be determined by the first available in the following order:

 1. `data` from `channel.send(data)`
-2. `hook.dispatch`
+2. `context.dispatch`
-3. `hook.result`
+3. `context.result`

 ```js
 app.on('connection', connection => {